Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/spatial_range_checking.md

 `Considered correct` data has a lower volume of rejection in both absolute and percentage terms than `Correct` data.

 In both `Correct` and `Considered correct` statuses, there was a significant overlap in the Understandings with the majority of rejections.
-It is uncertain whether this overlap is the result of poor BWARS data volume, or reflects general difficulty in identification.
+It is uncertain whether the overlap is the result of poor BWARS data volume, or reflects general difficulty in identification.